ibogovic-hub/ibogovic-hub.github.io/_posts/2026-09-04-weekly-recap-bgp-hijack-stable-kernels-agent-guardrails.md

 ---
-title: Weekly Recap: A Bgp Hijack In The Supply Chain, Eight Stable Kernels, And Agent Guardrails
+title: "Weekly Recap: A Bgp Hijack In The Supply Chain, Eight Stable Kernels, And Agent Guardrails"
 tags: Security
 ---